Emergency & Crisis Response

 Appropriate follow up with identified students of concern as well as with their friends, members of their living units, and with families of endangered students are important roles of the Dean of Students and members of the Division of Student Affairs.

 Suicidal and self-harming behaviors seriously affect the quality of life in a residential community.
 These behaviors not only affect the injured person, but the many concerned people around that student are impacted as well.
-All Student Affairs staff members (including student staff) are required to submit a Suicide Incident Report (SIR) to the Suicide Prevention Team (SPT) when they have credible information that a student has threatened or attempted suicide.
+All Student Affairs staff members (including student staff) are required to submit a Suicide Incident Report (SIR) to the Suicide Incident Report Review Team (SIRRT) when they have credible information that a student has threatened or attempted suicide.
 Other faculty and staff are encouraged to submit SIRs.
 This documentation is to be completed and turned in to the Dean of Students Office as soon as possible after learning about a potentially suicidal student.

 Response to Student Death

 In the event a student dies while enrolled at the university (and is not studying abroad) the following procedures shall be used as a guideline.
-Since every circumstance is different, we rely on common sense to amend the procedures when necessary.
+Since every circumstance is different, we rely on common sense to amend the procedures as necessary.

 Student Death On Campus